 One of my New Year’s resolutions is to read a few books about women in music per month.
 And goodness are there are some excellent candidates!
-Below are 60 books.
+Below are 60 books about female musicians.
 The list does not rank these books, rather the collection is to give you tons of choices for your reading pleasure.
 This post contains affiliate links via Bookshop, whose mission is to financially support local, independent bookstores.

 Books About Female Musicians 1 – 10

 Face It: A Memoir: Debbie Harry with Blondie has sold millions of albums worldwide and was inducted into the Rock and Roll Hall of Fame in 2006.

 Girl in a Band: A Memoir: Kim Gordon, founding member of Sonic Youth, fashion icon, and role model for a generation of women, now tells her story-a memoir of life as an artist, of music, marriage, motherhood, independence, and as one of the first women of rock and roll.

 I Put a Spell on You: The Autobiography of Nina Simone: Simone changed the face of both music and race relations in America.

 Good Booty: Love and Sex, Black and White, Body and Soul in American Music: Ann Powers, NPR’s acclaimed music critic examines how popular music shapes fundamental American ideas and beliefs, allowing us to communicate difficult emotions and truths about our most fraught social issues, most notably sex and race.